 Ask your loan servicer for specific details on qualifying for mandatory forbearance.

-If you are experiencing financial hardship, you should also consider the different repayment plans offered by the Department of Education for federal student loans.
+If you're experiencing financial hardship, you should also consider the different repayment plans offered by the Department of Education for federal student loans.
 For more information, see Student Loan Repayment Plans and How to Choose a Student Loan Repayment Plan.